awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 1. Choose **Test**\.

-The Lambda console executes your function and displays the result\.
+The Lambda console runs your function and displays the result\.
 Expand the **Details** section under the result to see the output and execution details\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/application-create-result.png)